danielchang2001/Canvas-Analytics-Tool/README.md

 ## Description

-Command line application that displays statistics on a student's performance to the average grade for any class on Canvas.
+Command line application that displays statistics on a student's performance compared to the average grade for any class on Canvas.
 Allows user to choose custom weights for each grading category in case the ones listed on Canvas are not accurate.
 Includes tool that removes and adds new 'what if' assignments, calculates potential grades, and redisplays updated statistics in real time.
 Includes individual assignment grade printing and also a simple curses main menu GUI.

 Designed using Python and Selenium Python API.